jesscampos9/datasci_assignments/README.md

         -   A goal you have for this class

 3. Create another folder.
 Name it `summaries` and place it inside your personal dropbox folder.
-Next, read Chapter 1 of R4DS.
-Create a file called **rfds\_ch1\_summary.md** and write a 4 sentence summary about the chapter.
+Next, read [Wickham, 2015][w2015.
+Create a file called **wickham\_2015\_summary.md** and write a 4 sentence summary about the article.
 Save this file in `summaries` inside your personal dropbox (the lastname\_firstname folder you just made).
+4. Read [R4DS](http://r4ds.had.co.nz/index.html) Preface - Ch.
+2 (p.
+    ix-41).
+Do all examples included in the text as you read (nothing to turn in).
-4. Read QML Ch.
-1 and 2 (pp. 1-57).
+5. Read QML Ch.
+1 (pp. 1-33).
 Do the R examples included in the text as you read (nothing to turn in).
-5. Commit the changes to your upstream branch.
-Check your repo on GitHun to make sure it worked, and then submit a pull-request.
+6. Commit the changes to your upstream branch.
+Check your repo on GitHub to make sure it worked, and then submit a pull-request.
 It should include the following...
     1.  your dropbox folder (lastname\_firstname)
     2.  a README.md file
     3.  a summaries folder (inside your dropbox)
-    4.  your R4DS ch.
-1 summary (r4ds\_ch1\_summary.md)
+    4.  your Wickham (2015) summary (wickham\_2015\_summary.md)

 ### Evaluation

 This is programming assignment 1 of 4.
-It is worth 10 of the 50 possible points.
-In order to receive full credit you must complete steps 1-5 above and follow all the instructions.
+It is worth 10 of the 40 possible points.
+In order to receive full credit you must complete steps 1-6 above and follow all the instructions.

 <table>